Tater Tot Potato Skins

 Grilled Potato Skins

 I am kind of addicted to these grilled potato skins.
 I’ve always loved potato skins, but I admit, I don’t think about them enough to really make them that often.
-Until now, when I decided to start making them on the grill.
+Until now, when I decided to start making them on the grill (a Weber grill, in this case!).
 They’re one of the easiest appetizers (or side dishes) you can make, and they’re super tasty.
 I finish mine off with traditional toppings: cheese, sour cream, green onion and crumbled bacon.

 Grilled Potato Skins